 Donating is easier now than ever before.
 For complete text of the Bill Emerson Good Samaritan Food Donation Act, visit the Feeding America website.

 Help Food for Others alleviate weekend hunger by supporting our Power Pack Program (P3).
 The P3 initiative provides supplemental weekend food for elementary school children in Fairfax County.
+Click here to visit our how to support P3 page.

 Volunteers assemble and deliver the packs to over 30 elementary schools where staff will distribute them to students in need.
 Most of the students served by P3 are in the free-or-reduced-meals program during the week, and are at risk of food insecurity and hunger on weekends.